TkTech/chancy/docs/plugins.rst

   database to keep it from growing indefinitely.
 - :class:`chancy.plugins.recovery.Recovery` - Recovers jobs that
   were running when a worker crashed or otherwise disappeared.
+- :class:`chancy.plugins.cron.Cron` - Provides a way to define
+  jobs that run on a schedule using cron syntax.

 To enable these plugins, simply pass them to the :class:`~chancy.app.Chancy` constructor: